A semi-implicit second-order temporal scheme for solving the pressure head-based form of Richards' and advection-dispersion equations: Truncation error

-In \eqref{SILf}, $\dot{S}=\frac{\partial S}{\partial \Psi}$ and \(\nu>0\) is a stabilized parameter.
-The primary idea behind introducing the SILF2 method centers on: \begin{itemize} \item Using the \(\Psi\)-based form where the nonlinear terms \(C(\Psi^n)\) and \(K(\Psi^n)\) in \eqref{equ22} are known at time level \(t_n\), thereby simplifying the system to a linear state with \(\Psi^{n+1}\) as the primary variable of interest.
+where $\mathbf{q}^n = -K\left(\Psi_h^n, \bm{x}\right)\nabla\left(\Psi_h^n + z\right)$ and $\dot{S}_h^n:=\frac{\partial S^n_h}{\partial \Psi_h}$.
+Note that for simplicity, we write \(K(\Psi_h)\) for the unsaturated hydraulic conductivity which depends also on space (\(K(\Psi_h, \bm{x})\)).
+The primary idea behind introducing the SILF2 method centers on: \begin{itemize} \item Using the \(\Psi\)-based form where the nonlinear terms \(C(\Psi_h^n)\) and \(K(\Psi_h^n)\) in \eqref{equ22} are known at time level \(t_n\), thereby simplifying the system to a linear state with \(\Psi_h^{n+1}\) as the primary variable of interest.
 This process involves discretizing both the left- and right-hand sides of equation \eqref{equ22} at the specific time level \(t_n\). \item This discretization specifically results in assigning values of \(\delta = 0\) and \(\mu = 0\) in \eqref{Gene_equ}, consequently transforming the right-hand side of equation \eqref{equ22} into an explicit formulation.
 To address potential instability issues that may arise from the approach's explicit formulation, we incorporate a stabilization term governed by the adaptable free parameter \(\nu\).
-This addition is crucial for enhancing the method's robustness and ensuring computational stability. \end{itemize} Semi-implicit methods are widely used in the literature to solve time-dependent partial differential equations including linear and nonlinear operators \cite{ascher1995implicit, KEITA2021107588, Keita2021}.
+This addition is crucial for enhancing the method's robustness and ensuring computational stability. \end{itemize} Semi-implicit methods are widely used in the literature to solve time-dependent partial differential equations including linear and nonlinear operators \cite{ascher1995implicit, JIANG2021607, KEITA2021107588, Keita2021}.
 The linear part is integrated implicitly while the nonlinear one is integrated explicitly \cite{ascher1995implicit}.
 However, since the Richards equation is a nonlinear PDE, we opted to integrate the nonlinear operator with a combination of implicit and explicit terms, leading to the scheme \eqref{Gene_equ}.
 Concerning the error analysis in time of these schemes and as we will show in \ref{appA:details}, the method \eqref{Gene_equ} converges to \eqref{model_equ} with a second-order truncation error for all \(\delta\) and \(\mu\).
 Therefore, BDF2, SBDF2, and CN2 methods exhibit a second-order accuracy in time.
-For the SILF2 method, the stabilized term reveals a second-order accuracy for all \(\nu\) (see \ref{appA:details}).
+For the SILF2 method, the approximations \eqref{approximationSILF2} reveal a second-order accuracy for all \(\nu\) (see \ref{appA:details}).
 As a result, the SILF2 method achieves second-order accuracy in time. \begin{remark} In cases where the medium is saturated (\( S = 1\)), the term \(\dot{S}\) in the SILF2 method will vanish.
 This leads to the disappearance of the first term in the discretized Richards equation in \eqref{SILf}.
 While the unknown variable \(\Psi^{n+1}\) is eliminated in this term, it remains in the second term of the discretized Richards equation.
 Numerical investigations have been conducted in the following sections in the presence of saturated zones, and the applied SILF2 approach has been found to yield stable results. \end{remark} \begin{remark} To initiate the process, we consider the initial conditions $S^0_h=\mathbf{P}_hS_0 \in V_h$ and $c^0_h=\mathbf{P}_hc_0 \in V_h$, where $\mathbf{P}_h :H^1_0(\Omega)\rightarrow V_h$ denotes the standard projection operator, \(S_0\) and \(c_0\) are the initial conditions added to the governing equation of unsaturated flow and solute transport, respectively.
 The second step of the solution $\left(\Psi_h^1,c_h^1\right)$ is calculated employing the implicit Backward Euler method (BDF1):